AymanNabih/flycode/README.md

 Paper: http://science.sciencemag.org/content/358/6364/793

-- Note: Code and data at https://bitbucket.org/navlakha/flylsh is with "access denied."
-We have required the access to the code and will see what happen.
+- Note: We have required the access to the code and will see what happen.
+Code and data at https://bitbucket.org/navlakha/flylsh is with "access denied."

 **3.5.
 A clustering neural network model of insect olfaction**

 Paper: https://www.biorxiv.org/content/early/2018/01/27/226746

-- Note: The code to GitHub very soon, according the paper authors.
+- Note: The code will by posted to GitHub, according to the authors of the paper.